The APEC Telecommunications and Information Working Group (TEL or TELWG) was established in 1990 and meets biannually.

 ICT DEVELOPMENT STEERING GROUP (DSG)

-The ICT Development Steering Group is focused on expanding broadband networks and deployment of advanced internet technologies in the APEC region.
-In 2016, the ICT Development Steering Group (or DSG) is working on the following initiatives:
+The ICT Development Steering Group (DSG) focuses on expanding digital access and usage and exploring new ICT applications and services in the APEC region.
+At TEL 63, the Steering Group worked on the following activities:

 LIBERALIZATION STEERING GROUP (LSG)